 While having lots of people in a mailbox at once may seem chaotic, Help Scout’s collision detection can help keep everyone off of each other’s toes.
 Tags, custom fields, and views make sure that customer conversations are kept organized, and customer profiles provide your team with the context necessary to provide personalized support.

-For those who need to work in smaller groups, you can create teams, and companies that manage multiple brands or email addresses also have the ability to manage multiple mailboxes.
+For those who need to work in smaller groups, you can create teams, and companies that manage multiple brands or email addresses also have the ability to create and manage multiple mailboxes.

 These AI features help you respond to customers faster while keeping quality high.